matsumur/smartcitizen-kit-pm-board/README.md

 |  BOARD_AUX  |  100  |  SENSOR_CLICK  |  "CLICK"  |  "Click Count"  |  121  |  false  |  false  |  1  |  "Clicks"  |

 - `SensorLocation` will be `BOARD_AUX` because we use AUX connecter on the SCK board.
 - `SensorType` should match  the definition on `enum SensorType`.
-In this time, it will be `SENSOR_CLICK`.
+At this time, it will be `SENSOR_CLICK`.
-- `id` will be provided from the administrator of smartcitizen.me platform.
+- `id` will be provided by the administrator of the smartcitizen.me platform.
 You will need to ask them with your blueprint (c.f. https://docs.smartcitizen.me/Guides/Third%20party%20sensors/#publishing-data-using-custom-devices).
--  `enabled` will be `false` because your sensor will not be attached with the SCK board by default.
+-  `enabled` will be `false` because your sensor will not be attached to the SCK board by default.
-- If your device has function to calibrate any parameters and/or has any actuators to control, `controllable` should be `true`.
+- If your device has functions to calibrate any parameters and/or has any actuators to control, `controllable` should be `true`.
 Since our sensor has no functionality, it will be `false`.
 - `everyNintervals` defines the interval of fetching data from your sensor.
 At this time, the SCK fetches and send data every single minute.
 If you set `everyNintervals` to 10, your sensor data will be fetched every 10 minutes.

 We add the following line for our `SENSOR_CLICK` just before the definition of `SENSOR_COUNT`.
 The order of the list should be as same as the `enum SensorType`.